aazuspan/geeSharp/README.md

 - There is no guarantee of accuracy in this library.
 I would strongly recommend validating results against an established tool such as GDAL or SAGA GIS.
 - Functions are designed for and tested with Landsat 8 TOA data.
 They should be usable with other data sources, but may require modification.
 - Most sharpening functions will accept input images with any number of bands.
 However, algorithm accuracy may depend on spectral overlap between input bands and the panchromatic band.
 Make sure that the sharpening algorithm you select is compatible with your input imagery.

-## Contributing

-- Pull requests and issues are welcome!

 ## References